-Working with independent researcher Mark Burton, the research will engage community groups mobilising around the Greater Manchester Spatial Framework and other local planning processes to understand their experiences of plan-making.
+Working with independent researcher Mark Burton, the research engaged community groups mobilising around the Greater Manchester Spatial Framework and other local planning processes to understand their experiences of plan-making.
 As community groups, campaigners and concerned citizens we have a lot to say about the plans that councils and developers have for where we live and work.
 But how good are the makers of plans, proposals and consultations at listening to, and hearing our voices and making effective use of the particular knowledge and experience that we can contribute?
-Following interviews with decision-makers the project will undertake a workshop, practice studies and documentary review to find out how the expertise of local citizens and campaigners is valued and is allowed to influence decisions.
+Following interviews with decision-makers the project also undertook a workshop, practice studies and a documentary review to find out how the expertise of local citizens and campaigners is valued and is allowed to influence decisions.

-Our workshop will ask how the process of consultation allow local groups to share their expertise and knowledge?
+Our workshop asked how the process of consultation allows local groups to share their expertise and knowledge?
 Outside formal consultations, how well is local knowledge appreciated and used to improve plans, proposals and decisions?
 What sorts of expertise are valued, obscured or excluded?

 Alternative approaches are needed to visibilise and value different perspectives and expertise about space.
-Inspired by counter-cartographic practices, we will be working with artists/creative facilitators and citizens to coproduce maps and spatial representations of spatial planning issues in neighbourhoods across Greater Manchester.
-The scale, scope and approach will be explored through interviews and focus groups with different civil society groups.
-These will be collaboratively made into an exhibition, which will be jointly organised with participants involved in the map-making, with an invitation to those visiting the exhibition to contribute to a people's map of Manchester.
+Inspired by counter-cartographic practices, we worked with artists/creative facilitators and citizens to coproduce maps and spatial representations of spatial planning issues in neighbourhoods across Greater Manchester.
+In Spring 2019, we worked with a community group in the Manchester neighbourhood of Miles Platting, to map their knowledge about what matters for local planning.
+This process produced a collaborative exhibition, jointly organised with participants involved in the map-making, with an invitation to those visiting the exhibition to contribute to a people's map of Manchester.
 The exhibition coincided with the commemorations of the Peterloo Massacre in Spring-Summer 2019 and was part of Manchester Histories' Peterloo 2019 programme.

 Participatory planning and the New Urban Agenda (2018-2019)